Caryn Franklin: Background

 Franklin has always been interested in the politics of image and self-esteem as well as straight fashion.
 Her reporting has involved refugees in battle zones, workers in free-trade-zone slums as well as high end creators.
 In a variety of projects she has collaborated with mental health experts, MPs and government ministers as well as fashion industry innovators.
-She has contributed to many national newspapers and magazines.
-She has four books to her name, including a novel.
+She has contributed to many national newspapers, books and magazines including editing the i-D Bible part two.
+She has five books to her name, including a novel.
 A broadcaster, writer, director and producer, she has worked with many major networks to produce TV shows and documentaries.
-This included The Clothes Show, which ran for 12 years (1986–98) and Style Challenge, which ran for three years, from 1996 to 1999, both on the BBC.
-Other shows included, Swank (Channel 4), The Frock and Roll Years (Channel 4), Style Bible (Granada), Well Woman (Granada) and The All New Clothes Show (UKTV Style).
-She also created documentary tributes for ITV featuring designers such as Vivienne Westwood, Matthew Williamson, Philip Treacy and Agnes B.
+This included The Clothes Show, which ran for twelve years (1986–98) and Style Challenge, which ran for three years, from 1996 to 1999, both on the BBC.
+She was also a regular morning and daytime TV pundit.
+Other shows included, Swank (Channel 4), Network 7 (Channel 4),The Frock and Roll Years (Channel 4), Style Bible (Granada), Well Woman (Granada) Style Files Discovery Channel and The All New Clothes Show (UKTV Style).
+She also created documentary tributes for ITV featuring designers such as Vivienne Westwood, Matthew Williamson, Philip Treacy.
+Other projects have included an Agnes B documentary, a cameo role in the Film Confetti Landscape Artist of the Year Sky Arts and Kingdom of Dreams Sky Arts.

 She has acted as a silent partner consultant, for a range of commercial companies, as well as debating and deconstructing fashion for a variety of audiences, along with hosting or compering events.
 She has given after-dinner speeches, mentoring presentations, chaired panels and facilitated initiatives for brands and organisations as diverse as Coca-Cola, Merrill Lynch, Wella, L’Oreal, government minister Jo Swinson's Press Office, Graduate Fashion Week, National Portrait Gallery, Cambridge University, SHOWstudio and the V&A Museum.

 Collaborating with her business partner Jane Galpin from 1999 to 2016, Franklin worked with many mainstream retailers to create consumer live events large and small.
 Clients include Clothes Show Live, hosted annually at the NEC, and National Wedding Show.
 A highlight for Franklin was hosting the Guinness World Record-breaking "Most Models on the Catwalk" event in Liverpool in 2015, conceived by Wayne Hemingway.
-The event took a new world record with more than 3,600 models appearing on stage, and prioritised diversity within the community, reaching out to a wide variety of marginalised groups and identities as well as known fashion talent.
+The event, staged open air at Liverpool Docks took a new world record with more than 3,600 models appearing on stage, and prioritised diversity within the community, reaching out to a wide variety of marginalised groups and identities as well as known fashion talent.

 Franklin has worked in education throughout her career, as an external assessor and lecturer for several colleges, including the Royal College of Art, Central St Martins and the London College of Fashion.
-She was Education Director at Clothes Show Live and is Global Ambassador at Graduate Fashion Week.
+She was Education Director at Clothes Show Live and is a Global Ambassador at Graduate Fashion Week.
 She continues to lecture in a wide variety of universities.